Mandy movie review

 What About Mandy, Does Nicolas Cage Avenge Her, or Does He Find a Black Rainbow?

-Additionally, I get it.
-It’s a visual expression of love, grief, and loss told through the lens of hippy-filler and pretty colors.
-Even though Mandy is a five-minute tale fleshed out over a two-hour period, the story’s kind of cool.
+Mandy is a visual expression of love, grief, and loss told through the lens of hippy-filler and pretty colors.
+Even though Mandy is a five-minute tale fleshed out over two hours, the story’s kind of cool.
 A story about star-crossed lovers who found each other and were ripped apart by evil forces for no reason whatsoever simply because of one man’s selfish desire to have something he wanted.
 Red’s ability to immerse into the hell he finds himself in, satiates his quest for revenge and he only pays with his insanity.

 Finally, I am not an Arthouse fan nor a Black Rainbow fan.
 Thanks for the chainsaw and crossbow sequences though.
-As a matter of fact, thanks also, for the million horror movie references and symbolism too.
+Thanks also, for the million horror movie references and symbolism.

 I give Mandy